NodyHub/blog/content/posts/container-breakouts-part2.md

 root          10  0.0  0.0      0     0 ?
 S    20:57   0:00 [rcuc/0]
 ```

-To by honest, this technique was in my setup a bit flaky and I had some issues while repeating it.
+To by honest, this **technique** was in my setup **a bit flaky** and I had some issues while repeating it.
 Do not worry if it is not working on the first try.

 #### `CAP_SYS_Module` – Load Kernel Module

-What do you need do load a kernel module on a unix host?
+What do you need do **load a kernel module on a unix host**?
 Exact, the right capability: `CAP_SYS_MODULE`.
-In advanced, you must be in the same process namespace as the init process, but that is default in case of plain Docker setups.
+In advanced, you **must** be in the **same process namespace as** the **init** process, but **that is default** in case of plain Docker setups.
 You think now _how dare you_ this is something nobody would do!?
-That is exactly what happened to [Play-with-Docker](https://www.cyberark.com/resources/threat-research-blog/how-i-hacked-play-with-docker-and-remotely-ran-code-on-the-host).
+That is exactly what happened to _Play-with-Docker_.
+I recommend reading the post [How I Hacked Play-with-Docker and Remotely Ran Code on the Host](https://www.cyberark.com/resources/threat-research-blog/how-i-hacked-play-with-docker-and-remotely-ran-code-on-the-host) by Nimrod Stoler ([@n1mr0d5](https://twitter.com/n1mr0d5)) to get all insights and the fully picture.

-The exploitation cannot that easily weaponized, because we need a kernel module that fits to our kernel, right?
-To do so, we need to compile the kernel module.
-I thought initially that’s an easy one, just copy&paste the code, compile and finished.
+The exploitation cannot be that easily weaponized, because we need a **kernel module** that **fits** to the **kernel version**.
+To do so, we need to **compile** our own **kernel module** for the host system kerne.
+I thought initially that’s an easy one, just _copy&paste_ the code, compile and finished.
 Sounds easy?
-Haha, not if you have an ubuntu container on an Archlinux kernel :D
+Actually it is not that easy if you have an ubuntu container on an Archlinux host – sigh.

 To perform the steps I had to cheat a bit.
 Previously, we have performed all steps from inside the container.
-This time, I will pre-compile the kernel module outside of the container.
+This time, I will **pre-compile** the **kernel module outside** of the **container**.
 Why is that necessary in my case?
-Because of the lack of the kernel headers.
-I was searching for an easy way, but I did not identify an easy.
-To be fair, we are talking about kernel modules – they can be a bit more complex.
+Because I had issues to compile the kernel module for the archlinux kernel inside an ubuntu container with the ubuntu tool chain.
+I am not a kernel developer, so I dropped to dive into the issues and let someone with more expertise to deep-dive on that topic.

-To prepare the kernel module, you need the kernel headers of the host that runs the container.
+To **prepare** the **kernel module**, you **need** the **kernel headers** for the host that runs the container.
 You can find them while googleing through the internet and search for the kernel version headers (kernel version can be identfied by `uname -r`).
 Afterwards, you need the _gcc_ compiler and _make_ and that’s it.

-The following code will be needed to create the kernel module on a dedicated host.
+The following steps has been performed on a separate host (an ubuntu system).

 ```
 # apt update && apt install -y gcc make linux-headers